 “Your right, you were not branded and birthmark is not really a birthmark at all, it is called the Vesica Pisces.”
 Nora read her thoughts as if she was reading a menu at a restaurant.

 Stunned, Tara began to stutter, “How did you...
 I mean... wha...”

 “The Vesica Pisces is the symbol of balance, nature, and spirit.”
 Nora finished with a smile.

 “Please Nora, enlighten us,” Godric curiously requested.

-Nora opened the aged old book and placed it in front of him.
-Tara stood by Godric as he sat and she peered at him at the book, she was drawn to the picture of a woman who bore a striking resemblance to her.
-The shapely, dark-skinned, nude figure hovered above a large body of water and on her chest, the same birthmark as Tara.
+Nora opened the aged old book she had been studying before she left the room and placed it in front of him.
+Tara stood by Godric as he sat and she peered over him at the book, she was drawn to the picture of a woman who bore a striking resemblance to her.
+The shapely, dark-skinned, nude figure hovered above a large body of water and on her chest, in the exact same spot was the same birthmark as Tara.
 In the background, a solar eclipse was in the sky.
 The young barmaid briefly reminisced about a time when her mother told her an unscheduled, impromptu solar eclipse occurred the day she was born and that the birthmark on her chest even baffled the doctors.

 Everyone made their way closer to Godric, as he slowly turned the pages in the book, observing pictures of statues, effigies, and symbols from every culture in human history.
 The ancients believed Aether was an entity that protected and preserved the earth’s balance, a controller of all four elements.
 Without her, the earth would become unbalanced, barren and eventually consumed with evil.
 The book contained ancient symbols and scriptures written in Egyptian, Aramaic, Sumerian, Greek, Gaulish, and Hebrew.
 The King studied the drawings and took notice of his tribal water symbol in the book and fondly recalled the day he was tattooed with the sacred symbol.